-Educational Partner(s) Process for Engagement School Administrators, including Site Principals, Assistant Principal, Teachers, Classified Staff, Western Sierra Charter Schools Board, Parents/Guardians and students The following groups participated in surveys and feedback sessions (LCAP Focus Groups), of meaningful Educational Partner input for the understanding of needs and solutions to make informed decisions: School Administrators, including Site Principals, Assistant Principal, Teachers, Classified Staff, Western Sierra Charter Schools Board, Parents/Guardians and students.
-These meetings were held February 26, 2024 and March 14, 2024.
+Educational Partner(s) Process for Engagement School Administrators, including Site Principals, Assistant Principals, Teachers, Classified Staff, Western Sierra Charter Schools Board, Parents/Guardians and students The input of a variety of educational partners is critical for providing meaningful insight to help the Leadership Team make quality, informed planning decisions.
+The following groups of educational partners participated in surveys and LCAP Focus Groups: Executive Director, Site Principals, Assistant Principal, Teachers, Classified Staff, Western Sierra Charter Schools Board members, Parents/Guardians and students.
 In addition, the Leadership Team (Site Principals, Assistant Principal, Executive Director and CBO) attended and participated in strategic LCAP analysis and planning meetings with Parsec (data analysis partner).
-Parsec and the Leadership Team hosted a schoolwide LCAP workshop for all staff to review and assess the alignment of our identified goals and actions.
-These meetings were held January 19, 2023; October 2, 2023; October 11, 2023; February 28, 2024: All students, including unduplicated pupils (EL, SED, Foster/Homeless) and SWD, along with their parent/guardian, have frequent interactions with Advising and Special Education teachers, EL Coordinator, Foster/Homeless Youth Liaison, and classified support staff.
+Parsec and the Leadership Team hosted a schoolwide LCAP workshop for all staff to review and assess the alignment of our identified goals and actions in the 2023-2024 school year to launch the new LCAP cycle.
+All students, including unduplicated pupils (EL, SED, Foster/Homeless) and SWD, along with their parent/guardian, have frequent interactions with Advising and Special Education teachers, EL Coordinator, Foster/Homeless Youth Liaison, and classified support staff.
 Regularly scheduled staff meetings are held at least monthly, and administrative personnel meet on a regular basis.
 The WSCS Board meets throughout the school year.
 The members of our LCAP Focus Group shared their feedback through the survey and through our scheduled meetings.
+Educational Partner engagement occurs routinely and purposefully throughout the school year and was considered prior to finalizing the LCAP for the new LCAP cycle and annually to update the current LCAP as needed.

-Educational Partner(s) Process for Engagement Educational Partner engagement occurs routinely and purposefully throughout the school year and was considered prior to finalizing the LCAP.
-The LCAP Public Hearing was held on May 14, 2024.
-The LCAP Adoption by the WSCS Board was June 18, 2024.
+Educational Partner(s) Process for Engagement The LCAP Public Hearing was held on May 13, 2025.
+The LCAP Adoption by the WSCS Board was June 17, 2025.